Alphabet revenue grows 24% to $32.3 billion for Q4 2017

 Like many other companies, Alphabet took a massive one-time charge at the end of this year to bring overseas cash back into the United States, following the restructuring of the corporate tax code.
 For that reason, the company lost slightly more than $3 billion in net income according to generally accepted accounting principles.
 (GAAP earnings clocked in at a loss of $4.35 cents per share.)

-Wall Street investors seemed displeased with Google’s results relative to expectations, sending the stock down more than three percent in after hours trading.
+Wall Street investors seemed displeased with Google’s results relative to expectations, sending the stock down more than 3 percent in after hours trading, as of this report.